French cruiser Tage: Modifications

-During the ship's initial trials in 1889, the navy decided to increase Tages armament with an additional pair of 164.7 mm guns.
+During the ship's initial trials in 1889, the navy decided to increase Tage's armament with an additional pair of 164.7 mm guns.
 Small sponsons were added amidships, but delays in the delivery of the gun mounts left the sponsons empty until 1892.
 At that time, the ship underwent a thorough refit that included replacing the original medium-caliber gun armament with newer quick-firing guns of the same size.
 These consisted of eight 164.7 mm M1884 30-cal. guns and eight 138.6 mm M1884 30-cal. guns.
 The sailing rig was removed, along with the mainmast, the remaining masts were shortened, and the mizzenmast was relocated further forward.
 It was during this refit that the engines were limited to 87 rpm to address the vibration problem.
 The work began in August 1892 and lasted into April 1893.
 In 1897, the bow and stern torpedo tubes were removed.
 A second major refit was carried out between 1899 and 1901, which included the installation of new boilers and revisions to the light guns.
 The original fire-tube boilers were replaced with Bellville type water-tube boilers.
 At that time, she carried a defensive battery of fourteen 47 mm M1885 QF guns and a pair of 37 mm M1885 QF guns.